faisal-86/Project2-faisal/README.md

 ## Usage

 - **User Access:**
-  - Visit the homepage, browse available hotels, and make bookings.
+  - Visit the homepage, browse available rooms, and make bookings.
   - Leave reviews for rooms after your stay.
   - Edit or delete your own reviews.